-Enable USB Debugging mode on Android Pie, Oreo, Nougat, Marshmallow or any version using our easy steps guide.
-Enable developer options and USB debugging from PC using this simple tutorial.
-USB Debugging (also called as Developer mode or Android debug mode) is used for the connection between Android device and your computer using Android SDK.
+Enable USB Debugging mode on Android 12L, 11, 10, Pie, Oreo, Nougat, Marshmallow, or any version using our easy steps guide.
+Enable developer options and USB debugging from a PC using this simple tutorial.
+USB Debugging (also called Developer mode or Android debug mode) connects an Android device and your computer using Android SDK.

-You can easily enable Developer options or the USB debugging on any Android smartphone including Samsung Galaxy phones, Google Pixel, Sony, Motorola, Xiaomi Redmi, Huawei, One Plus, Oppo, Vivo, HTC, Honor, Kindle fire, Asus, LG, Lenovo, Micromax and many more.
+You can easily turn on the Developer options or the USB debugging on any Android smartphone, including Samsung Galaxy phones, Google Pixel, Sony, Motorola, Xiaomi Redmi, Huawei, One Plus, Oppo, Vivo, HTC, Honor, Kindle fire, Asus, LG, Lenovo, Micromax and many more.

-Using adb command prompt window or few tricks, you can enable the USB debugging mode on broken screen phone, hard bricked phone, dead phone, frp locked phone, password locked, black screen phone, bootloop phone etc. In this guide, we’ll discuss the step by step procedure on how to enable USB debug mode on any Android smartphone and tablets.
+Using the ADB command prompt window or a few tricks, you can turn on the USB debugging mode on a broken screen phone, hard-bricked phone, dead phone, FRP-locked phone, password locked, black screen phone, boot-loop phone, etc. In this guide, we’ll discuss the step-by-step procedure for enabling USB debugging mode on any Android smartphone and tablet.

 USB debugging mode is available under the Developer options.
-But in Android Pie, the developer options is hidden.
-So firstly you need to unlock it to access the debugging mode.
+But from Android 9 Pie, the developer options are hidden.
+So firstly, you need to unlock it to access the debugging mode.

-Step 1: Open apps panel on your phone and launch the Settings app.
+- Open the apps panel on your phone and launch the Settings app.

-Step 5: Just tap on the Build number 7 times.
-It’ll show you countdown message saying, “You’re 4,3,2,1 steps away from being a Developer”.
+- Just tap on Build number 7 times.
+It’ll show you a countdown message saying, “You’re 4,3,2,1 steps away from being a Developer”.

-Step 7: As soon as you receive this message, the Developer options will get unlocked in your About Phone section.
+- Once you receive this message, the Developer options will be unlocked in your About Phone section.

-Step 8: So go back in About phone section, and click on the Advanced option.
+- So go back to the About phone section, and click on the Advanced option.

-Note: Advanced option will not be available in some phone, so for those phones directly go to next step.
+- The advanced options will not be available on some phones, so those phones directly go to the next step.

-Step 10: Under Developer options, you can find and enable the USB debugging mode.
+- Under Developer options, you can find and enable USB debugging mode.